 How to Use a Massage Gun

-You can, for the most part, use a massage gun how you see fit.
+You can, for the most part, use a massage gun however you see fit.
 Just follow the instructions that came with the device and don’t use it to the point of pain.
 Here are a few general tips:

 - Before a workout: Use a massage gun on tight or sore muscles as part of your warm-up to encourage blood flow to the area and to temporarily improve range of motion.
 For example, using a massage gun on your lower calves, ankles, and thoracic spine before squatting may help with your squat form and depth.